grafana/agent/docs/sources/flow/reference/components/remote.kubernetes.secret.md

 `poll_frequency` | `duration` | Frequency to poll the kubernetes API. | `"1m"` | no
 `poll_timeout` | `duration` | Timeout when polling the kubernetes API.. | `"15s"` | no

-When this component performs a poll operation, it requests the Secret data from the kubernetes API.
+When this component performs a poll operation, it requests the Secret data from the Kubernetes API.
 A poll is triggered by the following:

 * When the component first loads.